GET ME INTO BASEBALL, DAD!

 ALICE: I did that with everything.

 ALICE: With piano, you were like, “Go upstairs, get the screams out, come back, and finish practicing.”
 With sports, it was just, “Here’s a cookie.”

 ALICE: Your priorities for me were gendered, is all I’m saying.
 If I were a boy?

 ALICE: 🤬 [Thumb-scrolls past three questions.]
 Your next baseball question is: “Everyone knows baseball is dull as f—k.
 How can you possibly find it so thrilling?”

 DAD: A good basketball game is thrilling from start to finish.
 Same with football.
 Baseball doesn’t offer that kind of steady charge.

-ALICE: You literally watch it for hours.
+ALICE: You watch it for hours.

 DAD: Not for thrills.
 Look.
 [His business partner] watches golf.
 I can’t handle that much sedation.
 Golf is for catatonics, football’s for adrenaline junkies.
-Some of us are in between.
+Some of us fall in between.
 We need to idle after work, but we’re not ready to let go of all the day’s tension.
 I’m going to sound like George Will.